This document is available as Word

 5.3 A play-off will only be necessary to decide promotion or relegation positions.
 All arrangements for this will be made by the County Committee

-5.4 The bottom two (2) teams from Division 1 will be relegated and the top two (2) teams from Division 2 will be promoted.
-However it is at the discretion of the League Committee to make changes to this rule, in which case Clubs will be informed of any decision taken
+5.4 The bottom team from Division 1 will be relegated and the top team from Division 2 will be promoted.

 5.5 Any team/club wishing to enter or withdraw from the League must notify the Hon.
 League Secretary in writing by March 1st.